nicohi/cybersecurity2018-project1/REPORT.md

 Showing too much to the wrong people can end very badly.
 Considering user privacy in this way should be done through all stages of planning and implementation.

-This can be fixed simply by modifying "signups.html" not to show the users address (and maybe show only part of their full name) and rethinking how you want the program to work.
+This can be fixed simply by modifying "signups.html" not to show the user's address (and maybe show only part of their full name) and rethinking how you want the program to work.

 ## Issue: Broken Access Control (OWASP A5)
 Steps to reproduce: